roukaour/kolamstudio/README.md

 Kolam Studio implements a system for describing kolams as planar graphs.

 Right now the kolams are drawn with line segments, not smooth curves.
+However, they are still useful as guidelines for tracing.

 ## Kolams